Psarpei/Subway-Station-Hazard-Detection/README.md

 **Training**

-Fir training the [SegNet](https://arxiv.org/pdf/1505.07293.pdf) there are 2 scripts available:
+For training the [SegNet](https://arxiv.org/pdf/1505.07293.pdf) there are 2 scripts available:

 * ```SUBWAY_SEGMENTATION.py```
 * ```Subwaystation_Segmentation.ipynb```